Doug Armstrong (broadcaster)

 Douglas Warwick Armstrong QSO JP (13 April 1931 – 18 February 2015) was a New Zealand cricketer, television sports broadcaster and local-body politician.
 He served as mayor of Rodney District from 1992 to 2000.

 Cricket career

 Born in Wellington in 1931, Armstrong was a slow left-arm orthodox bowler and tail-end batsman.
 He played two first-class matches for Central Districts in the 1958–59 season, and also appeared for Manawatu and Wanganui in four Hawke Cup matches between 1956 and 1964.

 Broadcasting career

 Armstrong was a sports presenter on TVNZ in the 1980s.

 Political career

-Armstrong was elected mayor of Rodney District in 1992, succeeding Sir Gordon Mason.
+In 1988, Armstrong was elected to the Auckland Regional Authority for the Albany ward.
+He was elected mayor of Rodney District in 1992, succeeding Sir Gordon Mason.
 He was re-elected at the local-body elections in 1995 and 1998, but council in-fighting led to his resignation in 2000.

 In the 1998 Queen's Birthday Honours, Armstrong was appointed a Companion of the Queen's Service Order for public services.
 He died in Whanganui in 2015.